CLOSER-Cohorts/training-development/HUN-REN/questionnaires.md

 DDI Lifecycle allows the **specification**, **management of the questionnaire components**, **implementation**, and subsequent **description** of these components to their **relationship** to the data generated from the questionnaire.

-It is necessarily complex as a result of its multiple roles.
+It is necessarily complex as a result of these multiple roles.

 ---